Amb. Nikki Haley: We don't see peace in Syria with Assad

 The strikes this week were a startling reversal from many of Trump's comments as a citizen.
 Over the last several years, he repeatedly warned against United States military intervention into the Syrian conflict, sending tweets like, "We should stay the hell out of Syria, the "rebels" are just as bad as the current regime.
 WHAT WILL WE GET FOR OUR LIVES AND $ BILLIONS?ZERO."

-Haley declined to speculate on what the president was thinking at that point.
+Haley declined to speculate on where the president was coming from at that point.

 "I don't know what his thought process was in 2013," she said.
 "And I'm not going to attempt to try and explain that.
 What I can tell you is, through the meetings we had all this week, what you saw was a president that was disgusted by what the Assad regime did to those innocent people."